thindil/www.laeran.pl/linuxada/debian_tutorial.md

     cd bob-3.1
     debmake

-And that's all, now it is time for set basic information about our package.
+And that's all, now it is time to set basic information about our package.

 ### Setting the package control file